 - Get a coach and a mentor to help you figure out your business and make sure what you’re doing is sustainable

 - Marketing can solve almost any problem

 Kati states that all of this comes with the assumption that you’re a great person as a salon owner.
-Nobody goes into salon ownership as a perfect person; everybody has flaws, there’s always baggage with every relationship you have.
+Nobody goes into salon ownership as a perfect person; everybody has flaws, and there’s always baggage with every relationship you have.
 This industry, as Kati passionately points out, is all about relationships, especially with your team.

 “Think about what ways that you can grow yourself and become better every year, not just your business, but being the kind of leader that is going to attract great people and be deserving of such an awesome company.
 And that all takes time, lessons, experience, and your willingness to grow and be open to change yourself,” says Kati in closing.

-Thank you Kati Whitledge, for being such a generous salon industry expert!
+Thank you, Kati Whitledge, for being such a generous salon industry expert!